 The red covering of the nutmeg seed is called mace and is a separate spice.
 It colors whatever food it is added to a bright orange and has a subtler flavor than nutmeg.
 Mace and nutmeg have the same medicinal properties.

 Nutmeg is thought to remove toxins from the kidneys and the liver.
-Nutmeg may help remove kidney stones, allowing you to pass them naturally.
+Nutmeg may help remove kidney stones, allowing them to pass naturally.

 Nutmeg is calming and mixed with warm milk or coconut milk can help you sleep.